binance/binance-spot-api-docs/faqs/spot_glossary.md

 `trailingDelta`
 * Trailing Stop Order parameter that specifies the delta price change required before order activation.

+`trailingTime`
+* The time when the trailing order is now active and tracking price changes.

 `transactTime`
 * The time when the order occurred.
 This field (as well as all timestamp related fields) will be in milliseconds.